lucpizz/Portfolio/README.md

 1. HTML webpages

    - about.html - Primary webpage with personal description and access to both LinkedIn and GitHub sites
-   - projects.html - Project webpage listing two projects that utilized technologies such as HTML, CSS, Javascript, JQuery, AJax, etc.
+   - projects.html - Project webpage listing two projects that utilized technologies such as HTML, CSS, Javascript, JQuery, AJAX, etc.
    - pictures.html - Picture webpage that displays pictures taken along the Connecticut River (hobby)

 2. Asset directory